What you see: A sealed container of yogurt that has been refrigerated, but is months past its “expiry date.”

 The Greek yogurt looked fine, though perhaps a little dried out.
 It smelled normal and tasted normal, so he ate it, experienced no ill outcomes, and lived to report his findings to EatOrToss headquarters.
 Way to fight food waste, Larry!

 But is eating yogurt older than this baby a good idea?

 I asked Nicole Martin, associate director of the Milk Quality Improvement Program at Cornell University, how long yogurt could hold up.
-She said that if the yogurt was properly produced, packaged and sealed, it would have been protected from contaminants.
+She said that if the diary product was properly produced, packaged and sealed, the tub of yogurt would have been protected from contaminants.
 In fact, if any microbes did manage to sneak in during processing, they probably would have destroyed the yogurt long before Larry pulled off the foil.
-(To see what contaminated yogurt might look like, check out this post.)
+(To see what contaminated yogurt might look like, check out this post.
+And, along the same lines of what we we wrote in this post about spoiled milk, there are no symptoms of consuming expired yogurt because expired yogurt is not necessarily something that will cause a foodborne illness, especially if it was stored properly and kept free from uninvited bacteria and other contaminants.)
 Yogurt’s acidity also prevents many pathogens from growing.

 So, in Larry’s case, we’re not very worried about microorganisms.
 The passage of time can, however, cause physical changes in the chemistry of the yogurt.
 Martin said the proteins might degrade, leading to flavor and texture changes.
 The yogurt might have a weaker grip on water, making it drier.